LucasBehrendt/tech-blog/README.md

   - To be able to interact with the site and post content users must register for an account.
 This page simply lets users choose a username, email and password and saves it to the database.

-  - The built in authentication system in Django worked very well for this and if for instance a username is already in use, a message is shown to the user to inform of this.
+  - The built-in authentication system in Django worked very well for this and if for instance a username is already in use, a message is shown to the user to inform of this.

   - Case insensitive usernames was implemented to improve UX and not having to worry about duplicate usernames.

-  - If a user clicks on Register by misstake and already have an account, a link at the bottom takes the user to the sign in page instead.
+  - If a user clicks on Register by mistake and already have an account, a link at the bottom takes the user to the sign in page instead.

   <details>